 - Teaching Arrangements

-- Material is provided electronically via the Blackboard Learning Management System and is taught in eight fortnightly sessions using an online video conferencing application.
+Material is provided electronically via the Blackboard Learning Management System and is taught in eight fortnightly sessions using Zoom video-conferencing.

 - Pain - A textbook for health professionals, 2nd Edition (2014) by Hubert van Griensven, Jenny Strong, and Anita M. Unruh.
 Published by Churchill Livingstone.
 Available from Amazon, The Book Depository or the publishers directly

 - Global perspective, Interdisciplinary perspective, Scholarship, Critical thinking,

 - Students who successfully complete the paper will understand and apply the biopsychosocial

 model to pain.
 They will finish the paper having a good grasp of the fundamentals

 of pain as a multidimensional phenomenon and be able to consider the aspects that

 are important when a person with pain comes looking for help.
 The two key questions